 I share this video with a heavy heart.
 When you think of dirt, what comes to your mind?
-A shower may be the first thing that pops up.
-To these people in the following video, dirt means a meal.
+Dirt in a vegetable garden, or a vehicle covered in mud, or clothes that need a good wash are some images you might think of.
+But to these people in the following video, dirt means a meal.
 A meal that will fill their stomachs and ease the pain of hunger.

 About 80 percent of people in Haiti live on less then $2 a day.
 Haitians can purchase these dirt cookies for 5 cents each.